What is UNGA?

 Also don’t miss the UN delegates handbook that gives an overview for participants in UNGA of the ways the UN is encouraging UNGA interactivity.

 The order of speakers for the General Debate can be found here.
+This is a provisional list, we will share any updates as and when they come.

 - Jair Bolsonaro, Brazil